 Potatoes are stir-fried with whole cumin seeds, and basic spices and finished off with lemon juice and coriander!!
 If you are looking to make a dish that requires basic ingredients and effort yet tastes delicious, then here's a classic potato recipe that you can prepare for lunch or dinner on weekdays, on lazy days or when you lack time to prepare something delicious.

-A classic jeera aloo is a staple in north Indian households and one of the side dishes that appears in most of the Indin restaurants.
-A perfect side dish that not only pairs well with chapathi, poori but also with rice- dal, rice- dal rasam, curd rice, jeera rice, coconut rice.
-The earthy flavours of cumin and tangy zing of lemon elevates the flavour of this dish.
+A classic jeera aloo is a staple in north Indian households and a simple dry dish that appears in most of the Indian restaurants.
+A perfect side dish that not only pairs well with chapathi, poori but also makes a perfect meal with rice- dal, rice-dal rasam, curd rice, jeera rice and coconut rice.
+The earthy flavours of cumin and the tangy zing of lemon elevate the flavour of this dish.

 Jeera aloo - perfect for lunch box and special occasions